yuxuanneo/pkd_jumpcounter/README.md

 # Tuck Jump Counter Implemented through PeekingDuck

 # Introduction
 To implement a gamified exercise inference pipeline, which counts the number of tuck jumps completed by individuals within the video feed.
 Scores can also be aggregated by "zones" that are pre-determined by users, which could introduce some level of team competitiveness into the game.
-At the very least, the pipeline should still serve as a regular jump counter for a fitness enthusiast, using an easy to set up script.
+At the very least, the pipeline can serve as a regular jump counter for a fitness enthusiast, using an easy to set up script.

 <img src="viewer/tuck_jump.gif" alt="drawing" width="300"/>